sensu/sensu-docs/content/sensu-go/5.16/installation/auth.md

 | groups_prefix |   |
 -------------|------
-description  | The prefix to use to form the final RBAC groups if required required     | false type         | String example      | {{< highlight shell >}}"groups_prefix": "okta"{{< /highlight >}}
+description  | The prefix to use to form the final RBAC groups if required. required     | false type         | String example      | {{< highlight shell >}}"groups_prefix": "okta"{{< /highlight >}}

 | username_claim |   |
 -------------|------
-description  | The claim to use to form the final RBAC user name required     | false type         | String example      | {{< highlight shell >}}"username_claim": "person"{{< /highlight >}}
+description  | The claim to use to form the final RBAC user name. required     | false type         | String example      | {{< highlight shell >}}"username_claim": "person"{{< /highlight >}}

 | username_prefix |   |
 -------------|------
-description  | The prefix to use to form the final RBAC user name required     | false type         | String example      | {{< highlight shell >}}"username_prefix": "okta"{{< /highlight >}}
+description  | The prefix to use to form the final RBAC user name. required     | false type         | String example      | {{< highlight shell >}}"username_prefix": "okta"{{< /highlight >}}